discordexperimenthub/deh-bot/resources/privacy-policy.md

 4.2. **Data Retention**: We will retain your data only for as long as the service exists to fulfill the purposes outlined in this Privacy Policy or as required by law.

+4.3. **Data Deletion**: Our system checks users and servers each month.
+If a user or server no longer exists, all data associated with that user or server will be deleted.

 ## 5. Third-Party Services

 5.1.
 The Bot may utilize third-party services for certain functionalities, such as the use of [PurGPT](https://purgpt.xyz) for AI models.
 Users are encouraged to review the privacy policies of these third-party services.